unclehowell/os.hotspotbnb.com/Readme.md

 :--------------------------: | :-------------
 Hardware | <a href="https://github.com/unclehowell/WaveOS/blob/master/parts-list.csv" target="_blank"> Wave Hotspot (v0.1.0) </a> </br> </br>  <img src="http://market.samm.com/userfiles/categoryimages/original_image_f9954b957d3d2ede1af8a7277274323f.jpg" >

-The more you enjoy surfing the web with our speed boosting Wave Hotspot, the more Surf Coins you earn.
+The more you enjoy surfing the web with our speed boosting Wave Hotspot, the more Surf Coins you earn. </br>
-Using cryptocurrency smart contracts, Surf Coins then pay themselves to your internet service provider.
+Using cryptocurrency smart contracts, Surf Coins then pay themselves to your internet service provider.</br>
-The result is a reduced or even a zero balance bill each month e.g. INTERNET IS FINALLY BEING MADE FREE!
+The result is a reduced or even a zero balance bill each month e.g. INTERNET IS FINALLY BEING MADE FREE! </br>

 Wave Hotspots also offer the latest applications for homes and business - see the table below: